wiseman-timelord/Cpp-Vulkan-Agi/README.md

 ### Current Work

-- Now there is less code for menus and handling, Other things can be done.
+- Now there is less code for menus and handling, Other things can be done; Model Handling should be done directly through my scripts and required libraries, as are most effective, we do not want to have to use servers due to the, priority of the, back and forth.
-- Model Handling should be done directly through my scripts, less back and forth.
+- We do want to take advantage of the advanced features, for example the advanced context code, code interpreter etc, ensure that these themes of code and associated advantageous code is incorporated correctly into our gradio interface.
 - Determining best solutions to AMD, GPU and CPU, whatever is best for, Artic Islands level GPU and Matisse level CPU.
 - Still to make the project complete working version, bug free and as intended.
 - Investigating processing on, gpu and cpu, while load model on system ram.